antonmyronyuk/aioviberbot/README.md

 1. python >= 3.6.0
 1. An Active Viber account on a platform which supports Public Accounts/ bots (iOS/Android).
 This account will automatically be set as the account administrator during the account creation process.
-1. Active Public Account/ bot - Create an account [here](https://developers.viber.com/docs/general/get-started).
+1. Active Public Account/bot - Create an account [here](https://partners.viber.com/account/create-bot-account).
 1. Account authentication token - unique account identifier used to validate your account in all API requests.
 Once your account is created your authentication token will appear in the account’s “edit info” screen (for admins only).
 Each request posted to Viber by the account will need to contain the token.
 1. Webhook - Please use a server endpoint URL that supports HTTPS.
 If you deploy on your own custom server, you'll need a trusted (ca.pem) certificate, not self-signed.
 Read our [blog post](https://developers.viber.com/blog/2017/05/24/test-your-bots-locally) on how to test your bot locally.